kikokhaledu/mock_api_test/README.md

 1. Immediately after the connection is established, it sends a "connected to mock DMS" message.
 2. After a 10-second delay, it sends a "job-submitted" message.
-3. After another 10-second delay, it sends a "job-is running" message.
+3. After another 10-second delay, it sends a "deployment-response" message with a success flag and a Gist URL.
 4. It then sends 10 "stream response" messages, one every 3 seconds, containing demo stream logs.
-5. Finally, after a 15-second delay, it sends a "deployment-response" message with a success flag and a Gist URL.

 ### POST /api/v1/run/request-reward